ClinicPins

 How we verify

-We ask for Medical Council of Thailand registration numbers, Thai Board of Ophthalmology certificates, ISRS or AAO membership proof, current laser-platform service records, and anonymised annual case volumes.
-If a clinic won't share these before you book, we don't recommend it.
+We ask every clinic to show us the surgeon's Medical Council of Thailand registration number, their Thai Board of Ophthalmology certificate, proof of ISRS or AAO membership, service records for their laser machines, and yearly case numbers (with patient details removed).
+If a clinic will not share these before you book, we do not recommend it.

 Patient Stories